assamite/creamas/docs/source/overview.rst

 also serves as a communication route between the agents.
 Environment can also hold other information shared by all agents, or, e.g. provide means for the agents to communicate with nearby agents in a 2D-grid.
-Agents are created by giving the environment as an initialization parameter.
+Agents are created by handling the environment as the first initialization parameter.

 .. code-block:: python